Opening Hours Notice Read More

 Hair Loss Treatment Clinic London

 Alopecia is the medical term for hair loss.
-It is a general term used to describe any type of hair loss from a small bald patch on the head to the loss of the all the hair over the entire body.
-There are many different types of hair loss each with a different set of symptoms and causes.
-There are also many different hair disorders which can cause hair loss.
-Therefore it is important to know which type of hair loss or hair disorder you are suffering from so that you can be offered the best treatment.
-Here at The London Dermatology CentreTM we are lucky enough to have one of the few dermatologists in the UK that specialises in all types of hair loss.
+It is a general term used to describe any type of hair loss, from a small bald patch on the head to the loss of all the hair over the entire body.
+There are many different types of hair loss, each with a different set of symptoms and causes.
+There are also various hair disorders that can lead to hair loss.
+Therefore, it is important to know which type of hair loss or hair disorder you are suffering from so that you can be offered the best treatment.
+At our hair loss clinic in London, we are fortunate to have one of the few dermatologists in the UK that specialises in all types of hair loss.

 Androgenetic alopecia (male- and female-pattern baldness) and alopecia areata (bald patches) are the two most common types of hair loss.
 These conditions affect both men and women.
 More information on these conditions can be found below.
-Other hair disorders include cradle cap, head lice, folliculitis, hirsutism, boils and carbuncles and seborrhoeic dermatitis.
+Other hair disorders include cradle cap, head lice, folliculitis, hirsutism, boils and carbuncles, and seborrhoeic dermatitis.
 Cradle cap describes the yellow, greasy, scaly patches that can sometimes appear on the scalp of young babies.
-Head lice are tiny insects that live in hair that cause an itchy scalp.
-These are easily treated with dimeticone 4% lotion spray which is easily available to purchase over the counter at any pharmacy.
+Head lice are tiny insects that live in hair and cause an itchy scalp.
+These are easily treated with dimeticone 4% lotion spray, which is available over the counter at any pharmacy.
 Folliculitis is the inflammation or infection of hair follicles in the skin.
-Hirsutism describes excessive hair growth, this condition mainly affects women.
-A boil is a painful red lump that occurs at the site of an infected hair follicle and a carbuncle is a collection of pus filled boils.
+Hirsutism describes excessive hair growth, mainly affecting women.
+A boil is a painful red lump that occurs at the site of an infected hair follicle, and a carbuncle is a collection of pus-filled boils.
 Seborrhoeic dermatitis is due to the overgrowth of a harmless yeast called Malassezia that lives on the skin.
-Dandruff is a form of mild seborrhoeic dermatitis but more severe forms can result in scaling of the skin in other parts of the body.
+Dandruff is a form of mild seborrhoeic dermatitis, but more severe forms can result in scaling of the skin in other parts of the body.
+At our hair loss clinic in London, we provide comprehensive diagnosis and treatment for all these conditions.

 Androgenetic alopecia (male- and female-pattern baldness):